particle-iot/docs/src/content/reference/device-os/firmware.md

 - The APN is saved in configuration flash and you only need to set it once.
 - The keep-alive is not saved so you will need to set that from your user firmware.
 - On the Boron LTE you must also remove the external SIM card when switching to the internal SIM in software.
-{{note op="end"}}

-{{note op="start" type="gen2"}}
-On Gen 2 devices (Electron), there is only a 4FF nano SIM card slot.
-There is no internal SIM so you must always have a SIM card in the SIM card holder on the bottom of the device for normal operation.

-- The APN must be set in all user firmware as it is only saved in the modem memory and the setting is erased when powered down.
-- The keep-alive must be set from your user firmware.
-- The Electron LTE (ELC402) does not have a SIM card slot and cannot be used with a 3rd-party SIM card.
-{{note op="end"}}

-{{#if has-set-credentials}}

 On Gen 3 devices, cellular credentials added to the device's non-volatile memory and only need to be set once.
 The setting will be preserved across reset, power down, and firmware upgrades.

 This is different than the Electron and E series where you must call `cellular_credentials_set()` from all user firmware.

 You may set credentials in 3 different ways: